Chronic Fatigue Syndrome

 - In addition to severe fatigue, symptoms include light sensitivity, headache, muscle and joint pain, difficulty concentrating, mood swings, and depression.

-- Treatments may include medications, exercise, supplements, and counseling.
+- Treatments may include medicines, exercise, supplements, and counseling.

 - Before your visit, write down questions you want answered.